xuestella03/Quest-MPI-Dist-DB/STATUS.md

 ## To-Do
 - Compare file transfer methods (parquet, csv, raw tuple data line by line)
+- Maybe try putting the module load into the run_batch_jobs_seq at the beinning and remove from individual

 *Will remove older verisons of merge*